The Fatal Love-Spot

 your love declining sooner than the sun

-behind the Western Sea, as you are giving
+behind the Western Sea as you are giving

-your love to Finn and me and anyone!'
+it out to Finn and me and anyone!'

-'There's bread', said Diarmait, 'but it's old and dry.' -
+'There's bread,' said Diarmait, 'but it's old and dry.' -

 'I wish we had a knife to cut the slices.' -